Storage abstraction

 storage.mutate(Arrays.asList(put, delete));

-Note that a Mutate operation only accepts mutations for a single partition; otherwise, it throws an exception.
+A Mutate operation only accepts mutations for a single partition; otherwise, an exception will be thrown.

-And if you specify multiple conditions in a Mutate operation, the operation is executed only when all the conditions match.
+In addition, if you specify multiple conditions in a Mutate operation, the operation will be executed only when all the conditions match.

-A default namespace for all the CRUD operations can be set with a property of the ScalarDB configuration.
-If you would like to use this setting with ScalarDB server, it needs to be set on the client-side configuration.
+A default namespace for all CRUD operations can be set by using a property in the ScalarDB configuration.

 Any operation that does not specify a namespace will use the default namespace set in the configuration.